Best Finish For Wood Kitchen Table reviews in 2020

 Finally, it should be borne in mind that when you want to protect a wooden furniture with a pickled effect, both water-based polyurethane and oil-based polyurethane can be applied interchangeably to paints on both bases, although oil-based polyurethane will provide an amber tone, more accentuated in the case of light-colored paints.

-In particular, I have used matt polyurethane on a stained wood bookcase and on a decoupage-decorated desk table, obtaining a resistant finish in both cases.
+In particular, I have used matt polyurethane on a wood stained bookcase and on a decoupage-decorated desk table, obtaining a resistant finish in both cases.

 WOOD FINISHES: VARNISH